-

 3. Content marketing

 Content marketing is three times more effective at generating leads than outbound marketing.
-To effectively implement this strategy, you must factor in these costs in your marketing budget:
+To effectively implement this strategy, you must factor these costs into your marketing budget:

 - Content planning software (such as keyword research tools)